Armenian ceramics in Jerusalem

 David Ohannessian (1884–1953), who had established a pottery in Kütahya in 1907, is credited with establishing the Armenian ceramic craft industry in Jerusalem.
-In 1911 Ohannessian was commissioned with installing Kütahya tile in the Yorkshire home of Mark Sykes.
-In 1919 Ohannessian and his family fled the Armenian genocide, finding temporary refuge in Aleppo; they moved to Jerusalem when Sykes suggested that they might be able to replicate the broken and missing tiles on the Dome of the Rock, a building then in a decayed and neglected condition.
-Although the commission for the Dome of the Rock did not come through, the Ohannession pottery in Jerusalem succeeded, as did the Karakashian the painters and Balian the potters that Ohannessian brought with him from Kuttahya to help him with the project in 1919.
+After the Young Turk Revolution in 1908, Ohannessian gained renown for his tile renovations of historic monuments.
+He worked in cooperation with Kütahya's two other worksops of that era, those owned by Mehmet Emin and by the Minassian brothers--Garabed and Harutyun.
+In 1911 Ohannessian was commissioned with designing and executing Kütahya tile revetments for the Yorkshire home of Mark Sykes.
+In late 1915, during the Armenian genocide, Ohannessian was arrested and imprisoned in Kütahya; like many other Armenian notables, he was falsely accused of engaging in revolutionary activities.
+In early 1916, he and his family were deported from Kütahya by rail and forced march.
+The family found refuge in Aleppo for nearly two years; they moved to Jerusalem when Sykes suggested that Ohannessian might be able to replicate the broken and missing tiles on the Dome of the Rock, a building then in a decayed and neglected condition.
+Although the commission for repair tiles for the Dome of the Rock was cut short in 1922, the Ohannession pottery in Jerusalem succeeded, as did the Karakashian painters and Balian potters that Ohannessian brought back with him when he briefly returned to Kütahya in the autumn of 1919 to obtain kaolin clays and other needed minerals from Kutahya.
 After about 60 years new Armenian artists started to have their own studios.

 In 2019 the Israel Museum mounted a special exhibition of Jerusalem pottery in its Rockefeller Museum branch location.